Horizontal-org/Tella-website/docs/For organizations/overview.md

 These are called [Connections](/features#connecting-to-servers) in Tella.

 :::danger
-For the moment, the files you submit to any type of server will be saved un-encrypted.
-People who have permissions to see the content of the server itself will be able to see the files.
-Connection and submission is established though HTTPS but the file itself will need to be decrypted to be accessible outside of the Tella vault.
-We recommend you to read and understand the permissions structure of each of the servers to understand what alternative might be better and safer for your use-case.
+For now, any files you submit to a server are stored unencrypted on that server.
+This means that anyone with permission to access the server’s contents may be able to view those files.
+While the connection used to submit files is secured via HTTPS, the files themselves must be decrypted to be accessed outside of the Tella vault.

+We strongly recommend reviewing and understanding the permission model of each server you use, in order to determine which option is safest and most appropriate for your specific use case.
 :::